cuongtransc/cookiecutter-simple-django/README.md

 `make d-collectstatic`

 Access: http://localhost:85.
-Account: admin/admin.
+Basic Auth Account: admin/admin.
 You can remove nginx basic auth in nginx-config

 If you want use gentelella admin template, run: